OwnGoalStudio/RemoveWidgetBackground/README.md

 - Remove the background of some system widgets.
 - Remove the background of specified app widgets.
-- Force widgets to use dark mode (iOS 16 only).
+- Force widgets to use dark mode.

 Note that **not all** app widgets are supported: some apps may draw their widgets entirely.
 Do not send feedback email to us if you just find some incompatible app widgets.
 Thank you!